Estée Lauder Companies: Executive management

+As of 2026, Justin Boxford is Global President, Luxury Beauty Brands.

 International operations

 Jeanette Sarkisian Wagner was president of the company's International Operations division, who quickly introduced the brand's product line to the women of the Soviet Union and China when those countries began to open up in the 1980s and '90s.
 Under Wagner, the division went from a small and relatively unprofitable arm of Estée Lauder to one that brought in about half of the company's revenue.
 She oversaw the opening of the company's first location in the USSR one week after the fall of the Berlin Wall.
 Wagner launched marketing campaigns in over 100 countries for the company.

 Breast Cancer Awareness campaign

 In October 1992, the Breast Cancer Awareness campaign was launched by Evelyn Lauder (Estée's daughter-in-law) who co-created the "Pink Ribbon" with Self magazine as a symbol of breast health.

 The Estée Lauder Companies' annual Breast Cancer Awareness campaign involves all of the 19 brands that make up the Estée Lauder Companies.
 They collectively represent the Breast Cancer Research Foundation's first and largest corporate supporter.
 Since 1992, the Estée Lauder Companies' breast cancer campaign has raised more than $89 million globally for research, education, and medical services.